Unboxed-Software/solana-course/content/token22-metadata.md

 5. `createSetAuthorityInstruction`: returns Instructions to set the authority to an account.
 It will be used to remove the mint authority, because for the token to be considered as NFT in the Solana network, it has to have a supply of 1 and no one should be able to mint any more tokens, so the mint authority should be `None` **(we will import this from `@solana/spl-token` library)**
 6. We should put all of that in one transaction and send it to the network, and that is it.
 We have an NFT with a metadata pointer.

-OK, let's really get to the code, create a new file `nft-with-metadata-pointer.ts`, and let's start writing the code:

 ### `getCreateMintWithMetadataPointerInstructions`

+Create a new file `nft-with-metadata-pointer.ts`.

-We are going to create a mint that has a pointer to the metadata account.
+We are going to create a mint that has a pointer to a Metaplex metadata account.
 However, we don't have the metadata account yet.
 First, we need to get the address of that account.
 Fortunately, the Metaplex program uses a defined method to derive the account (AKA PDA, meaning program-defined account).
 To obtain that account, we need to pass in some seeds and then use another helper function from the Solana SDK.
 For the Metaplex metadata program, it uses three seeds to derive the metadata PDA, which are:

-1. **metadata**: Literally the word 'metadata'.
+1. **metadata**: Buffer of the string: 'metadata'.
 2. **Metaplex Program ID**: The public key representing the Metaplex program on Solana.
 3. **Mint's Public Key**: The public key of the mint associated with the NFT or token.

-So, let's write this function first:
+We put all of these seeds together in the function `web3.PublicKey.findProgramAddressSync` to get our metadata address.

+The full function is as follows:
 ```ts
 import * as web3 from '@solana/web3.js';